Iakop/arch-install/README.md

 	- dotfiles &#x2713;
 - Add linuxscripts to installer &#x2713;
 - Generate initramfs &#x2713;
+- Install bootloader &#x2713;
+	- BIOS &#x2713;
+	- UEFI &#x2713;
+- Add check for CPU, to select microcode packages &#x2713;

+**CONGRATULATIONS, THE INSTALLER INSTALLS A WHOLE SYSTEM**
 ___
 **You are here:**
-- Install bootloader
-	- BIOS &#x2713;
-	- UEFI
+- Implement check for different versions of Nvidia drivers
+	- If the card is old, install nouveau instead!
 ___

-- Add check for CPU, to select microcode packages

 ___
 *Nice to haves*
+- Sort in installed AUR packages, in general avoid:
+	- Packages with poor architecture support.
+		- Fix the build of compton-tryone-git for i386 (and pentium 4)
+		- Maybe include packages pre-built
+	- Huge compile-times.
+		- purr-data
+		- citra-canary-git
 - Change hostname setting to use hostnamectl
 - Implement choice of bootloader.
 	- Between GRUB and rEFInd, if available